erikaduan/r_tips/03_blog_posts/2020-07-26_many-roads-to-the-middle/2020-07-26_many-roads-to-the-middle.md

-Many roads to the middle: mean, median and mode
+Many roads to the middle: centrality measures in statistics
 ================
 Erika Duan
 2020-08-02